Part 1 – Target Your Executive Resume for the Hidden Job Market

 Don’t even think about starting to write your resume, until you know who will be reading it and what they’ll want to read about you in it.
 You first have to prepare to put yourself in their shoes.

-When you launch your job search with a list of at least 10 good-fit target companies or organizations – each of which you’ll research – you’re on your way to landing that good-fit job faster.
+When you launch your job search with a list of at least 10 good-fit target companies or organizations (more is better) – each of which you’ll research – you’re on your way to landing that good-fit job faster.

 You may not realize that most jobs – especially for c-suite and many senior-level executives – are found only through networking and positioning yourself for these hidden jobs.